 It’s a calling from the heart.

-Mexico was the first country I visited as a pilgrim to learn about Our Lady of Guadalupe through Juan Diego, a simple humble Indian.
+Mexico was the first country I visited as a pilgrim to learn about Our Lady of Guadalupe through Juan Diego, a pure, humble Indian.

 Without Juan, the world would not know about Our Lady of Guadalupe.
 Today is her feast day.